fish-shell/fish-shell/doc_src/index.rst

 - If the function definition is changed, all running shells will automatically reload the altered version.
 - Startup time and memory usage is improved, etc.

-When fish needs to load a function, it searches through any directories in the list variable ``$fish_function_path`` for a file with a name consisting of the name of the function plus the suffix '``.fish``' and loads the first it finds.
+When fish needs to load a function, it searches through any directories in the list variable ``$fish_function_path`` for a file with a name consisting of the name of the function plus the suffix ``.fish`` and loads the first it finds.

 By default ``$fish_function_path`` contains the following: